pivotal/docs-tap/authn-authz/additional.hbs.md

-# Additional resources
+# Additional resources about Tanzu Application Platform authentication and authorization

-This topic includes additional information about Authentication and Authorization for Tanzu Application Platform.
-Read the [Overview](overview.md) page first to get started.
+Use this topic to learn additional information about authentication and authorization for Tanzu Application Platform (commonly known as TAP).

+See [Tanzu Application Platform authentication and authorization overview](overview.md) to get started.

 ## <a id='install'></a>Install